jinghuazhao/QTR/README.md

 ## INSTALLATION

-The code can be made available locally as usual with
+Assuming you have `git`, the code can be made available locally as usual with
 ```bash
 git clone https://github.com/jinghuazhao/QTR
 ```